UKPLab/iclr2025-obscura-coder/README.md

 >
 ## ObscuraX Dataset
 >
-The ObscuraX dataset comprises source code and onfuscated code pairs generated from accepted and de-duped programming contest solutions.
+The ObscuraX dataset comprises source code and obfuscated code pairs generated from accepted and de-duped programming contest solutions.
 The dataset is divided into language configs and mode splits.
 The language can be one of `c`, `cpp`, `go`, `java`, `python`, `rust` and `typescript`, indicating the source files' languages.
 Once you have submitted an access request which has been approved, loading the dataset can be done as follows:
 >
 ```python
 from datasets import load_dataset